 With all nominations it is important that the judges can see clear empirical evidence of improvement, not just anecdotal evidence of the improvements.
 Empirical evidence makes it easy for a judge to justify their reasoning in terms of scoring each nomination.

-Be careful of using vague statements like "the amenities block was old and tired", try to be more specific e.g. the equipment was damaged or the paint and tiles were tired and showed excessive wear and tear".
+Be careful of using vague statements like "the amenities block was old and tired", try to be more specific e.g. the equipment was damaged or the paint and tiles showed excessive wear and tear".

 Outline the thought process behind your refurbishment.
 You have up to 200 words for this section, consider including any research you did before you started your refurbishment.